Why hire an Architect?

 Initial Meeting and Proposal

 We will meet with you to discuss your project and define the scope of work for your project.
 This is typically done at our office; however, some projects require a site visit to be fully understood.
 During our first meeting, you will get to know us and we will educate you as to the value we can bring to the project.
 This meeting can range from thirty to ninety minutes depending on the project.
 We will discuss the team of people necessary to make your project a success.
 This will include the Architect and may include engineers, landscape architects, surveyors, interior designers, kitchen designers, audio-visual designers, millwork designers and fabricators, artists, contractors, construction managers and trade craftsmen.
 Our network of resources will help get the right people on board to make your project a success.
 We will show you how we will walk you through the design and construction process.
 Your budget will be reviewed against the proposed scope of work to determine if adequate or if they need to be adjusted.
-A proposal outlining the project, all the steps necessary to complete your project successfully and our fees is then drafted and sent to you for your consideration.
-You will receive a follow up call to answer any questions you may have before proceeding.
-Our fees can be structured in various way depending on your project scope and comfort level:
+A proposal outlining the scope of the project and all the necessary steps to successfully complete your project , along with the associated fee is then sent to you for your consideration.
+You will receive a follow up call within a few days to answer any questions you may have.
+Our fees can be structured in various ways depending on your project scope and comfort level:

 - Fixed Fee / Stipulated Sum

 - or a hybrid of the above, applying a different fee structure to different phases of the project.

 Essentially fees are based on the amount of time it will take to design and document the project to a quality level unparalleled by other firms.
 Upon your acceptance of our proposal, we will start the Schematic Design Phase.